 Hardware and performance

-Our test model is a mid-range configuration of the Asus ROG Zephyrus S GX502GW, with the Core i7-9750H processor, 16 GB of DRR4 2666 MHz RAM (single stick, but still works in dual-channel), a single Intel 660p M.2 PCIe SSD and Nvidia RTX 2070 graphics, the full-power 115W version that Asus also implements on the full-size ROG Scar lineups.
+Our test model is a mid-range configuration of the Asus ROG Zephyrus S GX502GW, with the Core i7-9750H processor, 32 GB of DRR4 2666 MHz RAM (16 GB soldered, and an extra 16 GB DIMM), a single Intel 660p M.2 PCIe SSD and Nvidia RTX 2070 graphics, the full-power 115W version that Asus also implements on the full-size ROG Scar lineups.

-It worth noting that the included SSD will most likely differ from region to region, but the Intel 660p on our sample is rather slow QLC SSD, and pretty much all the other laptops in this class ship with faster drives.
-Dont’ forget our unit is a pre-release sample, so final retail units might actually ship with something else, but at the same time Asus used similar drives for the ROG Zephyrus S GX531 models, so make sure to double check if you plan to keep that drive that comes preinstalled, and not just upgrade to something bigger and better.
+It’s worth noting that the included SSD will most likely differ from region to region, but the Intel 660p on our sample is a rather slow QLC SSD, and pretty much all the other laptops in this class ship with faster drives.
+Don’t forget that our unit is a pre-release sample, so final retail units might actually ship with something else, but at the same time Asus used similar drives for the ROG Zephyrus S GX531 models, so make sure to double check for performance if you plan to keep that drive that comes preinstalled.

 Getting to the components is a bit tricky, but it’s actually easier than on the previous Zephyrus S models, as the laptop opens from underneath this time around.
 You’ll have to remove the AAS foot though, which is held in place by four screws (careful, they’re not all the same size), and then take care of the other screws that keep the bottom panel in place in order to get inside.
 All these screws are visible, but Asus uses three different sizes, so make sure to carefully note where each comes from, so you can put them back in place later on.
 Inside you’ll find the single RAM slot, the two SSD slots, the battery, speakers and the complex thermal module.